 For a current book, I would contact either the author or the publisher by finding their web sites.
 The Amazon listing for the book includes the publisher name, but often these are smaller imprints of a larger publisher.
 In those instances, you may be able to use the Amazon “Look Inside” feature to learn the publisher name.
-Kindle books are automatically added to the program, but the publisher or author must enroll other editions.
+Kindle books are automatically added to the Look Inside program, but the publisher or author must enroll other editions.

 If you contact a publisher, you will want to send your inquiry to the Subsidiary Rights department.
 This chart shows the Big 5 US print publishers and their imprints.
 Be aware that a single Subsidiary Rights department may manage more than one imprint.

 When the book is in the backlist and/or out of print, you may need to do more research on these sites to determine the copyright status and locate the rights holder.